 “I mean, without Sundance, I don’t think RCDC would be a thing,” Testerman said.

-The small group of students that started the club in 2022 went to Sundance together the week of their first line dance lesson, Testerman said.
+The small group of students who started the club in 2022 went to Sundance together the week of their first line dance lesson, Testerman said.
 It became a tradition that continued as the club began to grow on campus.

 “It’s a place where a lot of people have gained confidence, grown friendships, started relationships (and) met people that they’re best friends with now,” Testerman said.
 “It’s a place of very fond memories.”